CONFERENCE SERIES: Biological Therapeutic Products

 Harnessing antibodies’ innate nature to specifically deliver a therapeutic to its target has brought about a multi-billion dollar revolution in biomedicines.
 Two international giants in antibody therapeutics, K. Dane Wittrup and David Blakey, come together to discuss an over-arching concern in the development of biologics: How antibody size affects efficacy, distribution and half-life.
-This course explores the strategies for designing antibody therapeutics, and examines how the size of the molecule affects penetration and distribution into tissues and tumors.
+This digital course explores the strategies for designing antibody therapeutics, and examines how the size of the molecule affects penetration and distribution into tissues and tumors.

 Over 86 Minutes

 Site License: $1380